bovidiu/node-file-caching/Readme.md

 ## Notes
  * This module only uses the Node File System https://nodejs.org/api/fs.html
  * Currently doesn't support custom configurations, however there's a plan to facilitate this.
+* The `depricated` methods `get, set, remove, removeAll` will re removed from the files in the near feature.

 ## Install
 ```bash